solo-io/squash/PREVERSION.md

 - [ ] (P0) (small) tag a release update
 - [ ] (P0) (small) push a new image to dockerhub
 - [ ] (P0) (small) update the tag in `github.com/solo-io/squash/contrib/kubernetes/squash-client.yml`

+## Port from kubesquash
+- [ ] (P0) there are a few kubesquash commits that were contributed recently that we should port.
+- [ ] (P0) also port the CI process that releases everything automatically.
+- [ ] (P0) port and merge the extensions (i.e. port the download an version pinning from the kube squash extension)

 ## Other
 - delete this file